JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/config-inputs-metadata/README.md

     Configs conf
 ```

 Here `conf` will contain whatever the administrator supplied as configuration parameters for this flow and it is accessible as a regular variable in the flow code.
-How to set configuration is an engine-dependant issue. ["Running the examples"](../running.md#project-deployment), covers how to do so in the case of Janssen server.
+How to set configuration is an engine-dependent issue. ["Running the examples"](../running.md#project-deployment), covers how to do so in the case of Janssen server.

 As an example, assume `com.acme.FoodSurvey` at some point has to send an e-mail.
 For this, the outgoing mail server details need to be supplied.
 For instance, if they look like: